elinejk/SuRE_hNSC/README.md

 **5.3 Distance to the lead SNP:** contains all the scripts used to
 - determine the distance to the lead SNP for raQTLs, control SNPs and all SuRE SNPs within 100kb of a lead SNP that reached genome-wide significance in the GWAS
 - generate a plot showing the distribution of the distance to the lead SNP (Figure 4F).

+### 6. Statistics
+ Contains the script used to perform the Fisher exact test.
+It was used for both the genomic annotation comparisons, the TFBS comparisons, eGene tissue distribution comparisons, and distance to the lead SNP comparisons.